About Felix

 Julien is often affectionately referred by other trainers as the Godfather of IGP in Belgium.
 Many top handlers including two world champions were developed under his mentorship.
 He kindly took me under his wing and taught me a foundation strongly based on clicker training.
 Julien’s natural feeling in bite work has allowed him to bring out a dog’s full genetic potential in the protection phase.

-From 2000 to 2020, my career with working dogs mainly focused on sports or tasks that involved shepherd and molosser breeds.
-Then a project opened another door for me into the world of hunting dogs.
+From 1999 to 2020, my career with working dogs mainly focused on sports or tasks that involved shepherd and molosser breeds.
+Then a project opened another door for me into the world of gun dogs.
 In 2020, I was commissioned by one of the busiest international airports to select and train four dogs for them in firearm detection.
-Since the clients didn’t want to use any big and mean looking dogs for public relations reasons, they asked me to recruit medium sized hunting breeds for the job.
-Under the world pandemic of COVID-19, I had persistent difficulties in finding the clients’ requested breeds such as English Springer Spaniel and Labrador Retriever.
+Since the government agency didn’t want to use any big and mean looking dogs for public relations reasons, they asked me to recruit medium sized hunting breeds for the job.
+Under the world pandemic of COVID-19, I had persistent difficulties in finding the requested breeds such as English Springer Spaniel and Labrador Retriever.
 The work-at-home policy had encouraged many hunters to go out shooting with their dogs and the demand of hunting breeds puppies greatly exceeded their supply for the next two years in Western Europe.
-If you were not a licensed hunter, many of the reputable hunting dog breeders just weren’t interested in selling you a puppy.
-Eventually, I found a breeder of Brittany Spaniel in France and purchased four puppies from him for the airport project.
-As guns and ammunitions are controlled matters in Belgium, I had to go through a no-criminal-record clearance and several tests to obtain licenses for hunting and sport shooting in order to possess firearms to train these dogs.
-I also became friends with several hunting dog breeders, trainers and hunters during my preparation for this project.
-After some months of training, I successfully supplied the airport with the four trained firearm searching dogs.
-Now I had this newly obtained hunting license and these new hunter friends, I thought to myself, “I might as well do something about it.”
-So in 2021, I bought my first English Springer Spaniel puppy Wellemeersen Uros from Field Trial champion and judge Rik Bosseloo.
-Rik is the person that initiated me into hunting dog sport and also my first teacher in Field Trial.
+If you were not a licensed hunter, many of the reputable gun dog breeders just weren’t interested in selling you a puppy.
+After some weeks of searching, I found a breeder of Brittany Spaniel in France and purchased four puppies from him.
+The training of detection was pretty straight forward.
+The only challenge I encountered was obtaining the ammunition and firearms, which took several months as I had to go through a non-criminal record check, some courses and examinations for gun ownership.
+By the time these four dogs completed their training, I had several guns at home and a new hunting license ready for action.

 Field trials are working competitions for hunting dogs, particularly gun dogs.
 There are several types of field trials designed to assess the hunting ability of different groups of gun dogs according to their original purposes.
 There are Spaniel trials, Pointer trials and Retriever trials, each sport has its own specific rules and criteria based on the functions and working environments of its breeds.
-For spaniels, our dogs need to demonstrate an intense desire to search and flush game animals in woodland or crop field that are often heavily covered with brambles, where pheasants, woodcocks and rabbits inhabit.
+For spaniels, our dogs need to demonstrate an intense desire to search and flush quarries in woodland or crop field that are often heavily covered with brambles, where pheasants, woodcocks and rabbits inhabit.
 The dog handlers’ job is to subtly direct their dogs to places where preys favour to dwell, feed or hide.
-Therefore, on top of being capable dog trainers, it is essential for field trial sportsmen to be astute hunters, or at least possess enough game sense in order to present the dogs opportunities to make a find within 15 minutes.
-When possible, the handler casts his dog in front of him in a “zigzag” pattern to sweep clear the given area.
-Voice commands and whistling are kept to the minimum to avoid spooking off the quarries.
+Therefore, on top of being capable dog trainers, it is essential for field trial sportsmen to be astute hunters, or at least possess enough game sense in order to present the dogs opportunities to make a find within approximately 20 minutes.
+When possible, the handler casts his dog in front of him in a “zigzag” side-to-side pattern to sweep clear the given area.
+Voice commands and whistling are kept to the minimum to avoid spooking off the game.
 Body language, hand signals and eye contact are the preferred ways of communication.
 One or two judges and two shooters with live shotgun cartridges accompany the team during the hunting course.
 A flush happens when the dog has located a prey in cover, such as a pheasant, and rushes at it, causing the bird to escape in flight.
 The handler is allowed to blow his whistle as a command to stop his dog from further chasing after the game, so it is safe for the gunmen to shoot.
 The ability of immediately and absolutely braking the dog during this hot pursuit is know as steadiness.
 The fallen pheasant often lands in the surrounding bushes.
-A well-trained, experienced dog observes and memorizes the landing while sitting steadily.
+A well-trained, experienced dog observes and marks the landing while sitting steadily.
 On the judge’s cue, the handler sends his dog to fetch it.
 The retrieved quarry is inspected for any possible damage caused by biting, as no diner likes to eat a mangled bird for his Christmas feast.
 So “soft-mouth” is a critical trait for a hunting spaniel.

 Felix Ho